abbr/BillEase/README.md

   Authenticate to Sharepoint with ADFS

-  When creating charges items, copy Comments and ServiceDate columns in consumptons list over to Comments and Service_x0020_Date columns respectively in charges list.

 ## System Requirements and Access Privileges
-* Site collection administrator level of access to any edition of SharePoint 2010 or above.
+* Site collection administrator level of access to any edition of SharePoint 2013 or above.
 * Local administrator access to a server with .Net Framework 4.5 installed to run scheduled tasks.
 The server doesn't need to be the host of the SharePoint site.
 Windows Server 2008 R2 has been tested working.
 * Optionally Git client to download package
 * Optionally Visual Studio 2017 if you want to compile or change source code of  *Invoice Run.exe*

 ## Installation
 1. Use *Download Zip* button to download the latest version, or use Git client to clone the git repo.
-2. Upload file *Service Billing.wsp* to SharePoint site collection solution gallery and activate it.
+2. Upload file *Sharepoint Solutions\SharePoint 2016\Service Billing.wsp* to SharePoint site collection solution gallery and activate it.
 3. Create a site using *Service Billing* site template contained in *Service Billing.wsp*.
 You may need to active certain site collection features first.
 4. Define permissions of each list appropriately.
 Users from service provider organization, depending on job roles, should have read-only permission to *Charges* and read-write permission to *Accounts*, *Rates* and *Consumptions*.
 Don't grant any permission to clients at list level.
 5. Follow manual processes in [Overview](#overview) section to populate lists and SharePoint groups.
 Create some fake data in *Consumptions* list in order to verify the function.
 6. Copy all files under */Invoice Run/bin/Debug* to a server where *Invoice Run* scheduled task will be created.
 The server must have .Net Framework 4 installed.
 7. Manually run *Invoice Run.exe* on the server with URL of the site created in Step 3. above and optional arguments documented in the [Console Application](#console-application) section above.
 The Windows login account should be a local server administrator.
-If Sharepoint is ntlm authenticated, then the Windows login acount should also have  adequate privilege to modify Sharepoint list items and permissions.
+If Sharepoint is ntlm authenticated and no username, domain or password provided in input parameter, then the Windows login acount will be used to login to SharePoint.
+The account therefore should also have  adequate privilege to modify Sharepoint list items and permissions.
 Make the account a site collection administrator is recommended.
 If you run from a desktop version of Windows such as Vista with UAC, you have to run *Invoice Run.exe* from a DOS prompt started with "Run as administrator".
 If the run is successful, you should see new items created in *Charges* list with unique permissions.
 If the run fails, errors are output to both console and Windows event log.
 8. Create a scheduled task to run *Invoice Run.exe* periodically.
 The Windows account used to run the scheduled task should be a local administrator.
-If Sharepoint is ntlm authenticated, the account should also have adequate privilege to modify Sharepoint list items and permissions.
+If Sharepoint is ntlm authenticated and no username, domain or password provided in input parameter, then the Windows login acount will be used to login to SharePoint.
+The account therefore should also have adequate privilege to modify Sharepoint list items and permissions.
 Make the account a site collection administrator is recommended.

 ## License